globalpayments-samples/php-payments-and-reporting/HPP-INTEGRATION.md

 # Global Payments Hosted Payment Page (HPP) Integration

+> **⚠️ ARCHIVED DOCUMENTATION**
+>
+> This document describes the legacy HPP integration that has been replaced with direct GlobalPayments SDK integration.
+This documentation is maintained for historical reference only.
+>
+> **Current Implementation**: The system now uses direct SDK integration instead of HPP.
+See the main [README.md](README.md) for current documentation.

 ## Overview

 This integration adds real transaction processing capability to the existing card verification system using Global Payments Hosted Payment Page (HPP).
 The system now supports both card authentication/verification (without charges) and real payment processing.